Your New VU

 TRANSFER STUDENT SOCIAL MEDIA

-Follow @TransfersofVU on Instagram and join the Transfer Hub, found within the Vanderbilt Admitted Student Community, to connect with other fall 2022 transfers and Transfer Student Leaders.
+Follow @TransfersofVU on Instagram and join the Transfer Hub, found within the Vanderbilt Admitted Student Community, to connect with other fall 2023 transfer students and Transfer Student Leaders.
 Find your personalized invitation link to the Admitted Student Community on your MyAppVU portal.
 Reminders about summer deadlines and information on fall programming will be posted to these platforms.

 Mandatory Immunization and Health Compliance